BergemannFortiss/aas-repository-semantic-matcher/README.md

 ```
 where `"http://localhost:8080/api/v3.0"` is the endpoint of the AAS Repository Server.

+You can find then a created file with links between submodel elements based on the found semantic matches on the top level of this repository: `semanticLinks.xml`

 ### Option 2: Via Docker
 In order to run the script via Docker, you first need to build the container from the `Dockerfile`: